ncatlab/nlab-content/pages/5/6/2/7/17265/content.md

   \,.
 $$

-It is now sufficient to show that any such $\kappa'$ may be deformed tho a $\rho'$ which keeps making this upper triangle commute but also makes the remaining lower triangle commute.
+It is now sufficient to show that any such $\kappa'$ may be deformed to a $\rho'$ which keeps making this upper triangle commute but also makes the remaining lower triangle commute.

 To that end, notice that by the commutativity of the original square, we already have at least this commuting square: